-Previously, she served as Regional Medical Director for DSHS Region 7 in Central Texas and Infectious Diseases Medical Officer for DSHS in Austin.
-Prior to joining DSHS as a resident in preventive medicine, Cornelius served as senior staff in the Division of Infectious Diseases, Department of Internal Medicine at Scott and White Healthcare both in Temple and Round Rock, and as the hospital epidemiologist.
+Previously, she served as Regional Medical Director for DSHS Region 7 in Central Texas and as Infectious Diseases Medical Officer for DSHS in Austin.
+Before joining DSHS as a resident in preventive medicine, Cornelius served as senior staff in the Division of Infectious Diseases, Department of Internal Medicine at Scott and White Healthcare both in Temple and Round Rock, and as the hospital epidemiologist.
 While there, she served on the antibiotic streamlining committee, P&T committee, and infection control committee.
 She also served as the Local Health Authority and Medical Director for Bell County Public Health District from 2009-2010 and for Williamson County and Cities Health District from 2016 – 2017.

-Cornelius obtained her undergraduate degree in microbiology from University of Texas at Austin, attended medical school at Baylor College of Medicine, and completed her residency in internal medicine in Salt Lake City.
+Cornelius obtained her undergraduate degree in microbiology from the University of Texas at Austin, attended medical school at Baylor College of Medicine, and completed her residency in internal medicine in Salt Lake City.
 After a chief resident year at the University of Hawaii, she completed her infectious disease fellowship at Scott and White and obtained her Master of Public Health degree with honors in epidemiology from the Texas A&M School of Public Health.

 Courtney Dezendorf, MEd